openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.**
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

-### 2022/11/01
+### 2022/11/04

-* The `/storage/singularity/mixtures.sif`container was upgraded to current R, Pythin, and packages versions, and several packages added.
+* The `/storage/singularity/mixtures.sif`container was updated and several packages added.
 The old container is at `/storage/singularity/archive/mixtures-nov2-2022.sif`
-* Operations normal.
+* All operations are normal.

 ### 2022/09/24